particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Datasheet carrier fix 2025-02-24

+In the lists of supported countries and technologies (2G, 3G, Cat1, M1) in the datasheets, corrected a problem where technologies that are supported by the SIM but not present in the country, or did not have a band match for the modem, were listed.

 ### Muon GA 2025-02-20

 Muon 404 and 524, and power modules, are now generally available (GA).